swo/drafter/README.md

-# drafter
+# *drafter*: Smart draft management

 This is a tool designed to help with a particular workflow:

 - In a work directory (e.g., a git repo), you has some active (likely version-controlled) "source" files.
 - You have a `drafts/` subdirectory, where you copy the source files with a date, to make them distinguishable for colleagues.

-`drafter.py` will help in copying files to the drafts folder.
+`drafter` will help in copying files to the drafts folder.

 For example, say you are preparing a paper.
 You have a manuscript file and a cover letter: